omaraod133/home_SOC_ab/README.md

 here we tell that splunkforwared that he will find sysmon logs under "Event Viwer"->Applications and Services Logs->microsft->windows->sysmon-Oprational and we tell it to send that logs to sysmon index

+then we will restart the splunkforward

-now we need to go to our analyst machine and create sysmon index so splunk can resive that logs
+now we need to go to our analyst machine and create sysmon index so splunk can resive that logs we will open splunk and go to settings->indexs->click new index `iamge of creating sysmon index`

+when i search for index=sysmon and nothing show why??

+after checking splunkforward splunkl.log file i found out that the promble is in permion `error from splunkforward log` errorcode=5 (access denied)

+then i whent to sevices to see what is the accout that start the splunkforward and i found it is `NT SERVICS/splunkforwared` this account is only a vriual account and it has "least privileged" the sloution for that is to add that accoun and give it permion to access event reader logs copy that account name and we will search for computer mangment->local Group and user->Group and doup clike in event log readers-> click on add->pasd that account name->cilck ckeckname